6vedant/TaskManagementSDK/README.md

 # TaskManagementSDK

 TaskManagementSDK is a Swift package that demonstrates the CRUD operations of Tasks.
 It allows you to manage tasks seamlessly using the provided SDK.
+It is inbuilt with offline support with SQLite.

 ## Installation